 ***

 My ears are ringing.
 I have an incredible headache.
 I can’t see very well.
 My vision is dark and shadowy.
 Blurry.
-The hallways slowly comes into focus.
+The hallways slowly come into focus.
 I realize from my perspective that I’m sitting on the floor.
 My elbow hurts.
 I’m still holding onto Dexter.
 He’s on his back and looks to be about in the same shape as me.

 Laura.